surrey-nlp/PLOD-AbbreviationDetection/README.md

 The dataset is present [here at this link](https://drive.google.com/drive/folders/1uI6V8-A1uoB05fUC2znrQLvHouMqUusK?usp=sharing).<br/>

 ### Installation
 We use the custom NER pipeline in the [spaCy transformers](https://spacy.io/universe/project/spacy-transformers) library to train our models.
-This library supports training via any pre-trained language models available at the [HuggingFace repository](https://huggingface.co/).<br/>
+This library supports training via any pre-trained language models available at the :rocket: [HuggingFace repository](https://huggingface.co/).<br/>
 Please see the instructions at these websites to setup your own custom training with our dataset.

 ### Model